HowDoIGitHelp/CMSC57CoursePack/Exercises/Seatwork (Probability).md

    c.
 At least one dice roll is even and the two coins are tails

 > *each individual die roll is not great greater than 2
->
+2. Given that 1 in 10 people are left handed.

+   a.
+What is the chance that from a group of 50 people there are **exactly** 5 left handed people?

+   b.
+What is the chance that from a group of 50 people there are **at least** 5 left handed people?

-3. I'm given three sealed unlabelled boxes to choose from called A, B, and C. Suppose these are the contents of the boxes;
+3. I'm given three sealed unlabeled boxes to choose from called A, B, and C. Suppose these are the contents of the boxes;

    - **Box A** - 213 centipedes, 43 razor blades, 4 spiders
    - **Box B** - 101 centipedes, 43 razor blades, 33 spiders